 Make sure you have the contact information for your country’s embassy with your important papers.
 You may not ever need to use this information, but it is better to have it and not need it than to need it and not have it.

 - England’s international code: 011

 - European emergency number: 112

 Staying safe in Liverpool city centre and beyond

 Overall, Liverpool is a safe city with a crime rate below the national average.
-Just like many other cities, there is an area or two that you can skip over but in general, you'll find city life here to be laid back and fun.
+In general, you'll find city life here to be laid back and fun.
 Big cities can have a bad reputation, but locals love Liverpool and encourage you to relax in this great place.

 A visit to the independent shops will lift your spirits as will a stroll along Albert Dock where River Mersey meets the Irish Sea.
 Visiting the UK in late spring is one of the best experiences.
 Maybe take a tour of some of the UK cities including Newcastle, London, and Manchester before heading to Liverpool.

 Heading to England soon?
 Read Where to Stay in Liverpool: The Ultimate Guide to find the best accommodations and How to Get Around Liverpool so you can tackle the public transport system when you arrive.